 - The dropside locking mechanism needs to be secure as well as easy to handle and silent.
-It is not good if you need to use both hands to lock or unlock the dropside, sine you might be carrying or supporting your baby with one
+It is not good if you need to use both hands to lock or unlock the dropside since you might be carrying or supporting your baby with one

-Of course, one thing that the expectant parents should consider is the practical side of the bed they choose:
+Of course, one thing that the expectant parents should consider is the practical side when they choose a baby crib:

 How long do you plan on using this baby crib?
 If only for a couple of years then a standard bed should suffice.